 The UK Parliament selected mySociety to conduct an extensive consultation exercise, with a focus on their digital offerings for all their stakeholders, internal and external.

 Parliament: it is one of the UK’s most historic institutions.
 At the same time, it has perhaps the greatest need to embrace modern technologies.

 This paradox is seen throughout its digital offerings to all levels of stakeholder.
-The parliamentary workforce must abide by centuries-old traditions, but find it useful to look them up on the intranet; visitors to Westminster, come to look at the historic architecture, but prefer to book tickets online.
+The parliamentary workforce must abide by centuries-old traditions, but finds it useful to look them up on the intranet; visitors to Westminster come to look at the historic architecture, but prefer to book tickets online.